Haastrecht

-Haastrecht is a town on the Hollandse IJssel river in the Dutch province of South Holland.
+Haastrecht is a small city on the Hollandse IJssel river in the Dutch province of South Holland.
 It is a part of the municipality of Krimpenerwaard, and lies about 5 km east of Gouda.

-In 2001, the town of Haastrecht had 3302 inhabitants.
+In 2001, the city of Haastrecht had 3302 inhabitants.
 The built-up area of the town was 0.58 km², and contained 1325 residences.

 The statistical area "Haastrecht", which also can include the peripheral parts of the village, as well as the surrounding countryside, has a population of around 2330.

-Haastrecht received city rights in 1396.
+Haastrecht received town rights in 1396.
 It remained a separate municipality until 1985, when it became part of Vlist.